nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 * Set priority for tasks.
 * Star To-dos: Moves starred tasks to the top of the list automatically.
 * Quick add notification
-* Different taskalizable folders (Family, Private, School, Work, …).
+* Different personalizable folders (Family, Private, School, Work, …).
 * Connects to Facebook and Google account.
 * Duplication of the list.
-* Completed to-do list hidden unless selected.
+* Completed to-do list hidden unless selected.<br>
 Weakness:
 * Slow in updating changes

-**Remember The Milk**
+**Remember The Milk**<br>
 Strengths:
+* There is a free version.
+* Available in web, desktop and mobile applications.
+* Able to edit offline
+* Auto-sync between all devices.
+* Integration with Gmail, Google Calendar and Evernote.
+* Able to see upcoming tasks in the Today, Tomorrow and This Week view.
+* Extra keyboard shortcuts for quicker experience.
+Shortcut menu is open by just clicking on the key ?.<br>
 Weakness:
+* Most of the things need to be done with a mouse.
+* Many features are only available in the paid version